Courtesy car cover explained

 If you have comprehensive car insurance, it may include a courtesy car as standard, or you may be able to purchase it as a add on.

-When your vehicle is off the road due to an accident, most providers provide a courtesy car once your claim is accepted and you’re using an approved repair network.
-However, not all claims qualify; for instance, glass-only claims don’t include a courtesy car.
+When your vehicle is off the road due to an accident, a courtesy car is typically made available once your claim has been accepted and repairs are being carried out through an approved repair network.
+However, not all claims qualify; for instance, glass-only claims don’t usually include a courtesy car.
 Understanding these details ensures you’re prepared and supported throughout the repair process.
+Please refer to your policy documentation for full details of what is and isn’t covered.

 It’s also worth noting courtesy cars are typically not available outside the UK, and the provider may have specific criteria, such as age limits or restrictions on provisional licence holders, or who is allowed to use the car.